kubo/ruby-flite/README.md

 yum install flite flite-devel

 # On Windows
-# you have no need to install CMU Flite if you use the flite binary gem.
+# You have no need to install CMU Flite if you use rubies distributed by rubyinstaller.org.
-# CMU Flite is statically linked.
+# Binary gems for the rubies include CMU Flite.

+# Others
+# You need to install it by yourself.
 ```

 And then execute: